mgorav/TwitterTrend/README.md

  The Twitter Trending is updated in real-time or near real-time.
 This application aims at determining trending topics in batch based on a available dataset, which was captured over a period of time.
 This application will produce a top N of trending topics per day/minute/hour/month/year.

+ This is a good example which will aide in learning machine learning/big data analysis.

 #### Instructions to run: